How To Speed Up Your Masking Process

 Add Pull Tabs to Masking Tape

-Pull tabs are pieces of plastic added to the die-cut backing to provide an easier removal.
-These tabs make taking die cuts off your finished product much easier and faster while also reducing the risk of causing damage from removing the tape with your fingernails or a sharp blade.
+Pull tabs are pieces of plastic added to the die-cut backing for easier removal.
+These tabs make taking die cuts off your finished product much easier and faster while reducing the risk of causing damage from removing the tape with your fingernails or a sharp blade.

-Masking tape removal can be just as time-consuming as the initial application which is why more metal finishers are making the switch to pull tab discs.
+Masking tape removal can be as time-consuming as the initial application, so more metal finishers are switching to pull-tab discs.
 Pulls tabs can also be added to other masking tape solutions.

 pull tab die cutspull tab die cuts